corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/ledger/transactions.md

 section_menu: corda-5-beta
 ---

-A transaction is a proposal to update the ledger.
-It is only committed to the ledger if it:

-* does not contain double-spends.
-* is contractually valid.
-* is signed by the required parties.

 You can not edit the Corda ledger.
 The only way to change it is to add new transactions to it.
 A transaction updates the ledger by consuming existing input states and outputting new states.
 The states the transaction consumes are marked “consumed”.

 Every state is immutable.
 It can not be changed.
 This is called an UTXO (unspent transaction output) model.